AM I THE RIGHT CANDIDATE FOR PRK IN NYC?

 - Are not currently taking certain medications such as Accutane or steroids

 When PRK had just been approved by the FDA, there was a more limited scope of PRK eligibility.
 Only patients with mild to moderate nearsightedness were suitable PRK candidates.
 Now, however, most individuals are appropriate candidates for PRK thanks to the innovations in PRK and other approaches to advanced surface ablation (ASA).
 For the right patient, PRK is an excellent alternative to LASIK.

-To learn more, visit our reasons to choose Dr. Sandra Belmont page.
+To learn more, visit our reasons to choose Dr. Sandra Belmont’s page.

 If you are at least 40 or 50 years old and are tired of reaching for your reading glasses or bifocals to see the objects in front of you, you might have presbyopia.
 If you think this is the case, contact Dr. Belmont.
 She can evaluate the health of your eyes and review your treatment options with you.

-To find out if you have presbyopia, schedule a consultation with Dr. Belmont.
+To find out if you have presbyopia or any type of LASIK/PRK for reading visions to schedule a consultation with Dr. Belmont.
 Contact Belmont Eye Center by calling (212) 486-2020.